 These factors influence the strategy that the board sets.
-This forms the begin point of strategic workforce planning as it helps us determine where the organization wants to go in the next 3-5 years.
+This forms the beginning point of strategic workforce planning as it helps us determine where the organization wants to go in the next 3-5 years.
 This is the target.

 The next step is to identify where we are now.
 This is step 3 in the model: the quality and the quantity of the workforce.
 An excellent tool to do this is the performance-potential matrix that we will talk about next.

-Based on these insights, HR strategy is created.
+Based on these insights, the HR strategy is created.
 This strategy is executed in all the different functional HR areas, like recruitment, performance management, rewards & promotions, etc.

 The performance-potential matrix, also called 9-box grid or HR3P matrix, maps employees’ performance and potential in one model.

 As you can see, the matrix maps employees in different categories, ranging from “talent risk”, which are low potential and low performance, all the way to “consistent stars”, who are high potential and high performance.

 This is just one of the models (source) out there that visualize performance and potential.
 An advantage of the model is that it’s easy to understand.
 However, this is also a disadvantage because this lower complexity has a reduced usability.
 Take the following matrix as an example.
 This is not a 3×3 9-box grid, but a 4×4.

 - Phase 1: Yellow.
 When new employees join the company, they don’t perform optimally yet but have a lot of growth potential.
 They fall in the left bottom corner of the model.

 Effective talent management policies are training and coaching, performance based pay (PBP) to increase productivity and a growth in base salary to retain them (they are your future stars).